 Other support services

 Living with or beyond cancer is not just about the disease and the treatment.
 There are many non-clinical support services available to support people when living with and beyond cancer, throughout their cancer pathway.
 Some services may require referral from a health care professional, for other services patients may be able to self-refer.
 Contact your Trust Macmillan Information and Support services for help with any of these aspects.

 Reablement and social care

-Reablement is the short term support designed to give older people confidence to manage daily tasks and is available through health care professionals.
-This sub-domain will also include information related to transport and other day to day activities.
+Reablement is the short-term support designed to give older people confidence to manage daily tasks and is available through health care professionals.

 Finance and benefits